-The Trustees in office as at 29 August 2016 are: Greg Gent, Liz Hickey and Keith Taylor.
+The Trustees in office as at 1 December 2016 are: Greg Gent, Liz Hickey and Roger France.

 The Board operates in accordance with the Friendly Societies and Credit Unions Act 1982, the Society’s Rules and the Board Charter.
 The Board Charter describes the Board’s role, procedures and relationship with management.

 The role of the Board is to effectively represent, and promote the interests of, members.
 Means by which this is achieved include: